Auto Averaging With The 3Commas Bot ( review )

 - Eth rate goes down to $440, which means that first safety order went through and bot just bought 0.2222 ETH at the rate of $450 ($100/$450).
 But trader still needs to make $10 profit (5% from 200$ – current amount spent on position).
 Bot automatically moves TakeProfit from $550 to $497.4 (+5% from average purchase price in $474.7).
 If that order will go through, the trader is going to get 0.4222 ETH * $497.4 = $210.
 Trader reaches his goal of $10 profit.

 - If the price goes down until next safety-order, the bot is going to repeat same actions as in the previous step.

 Here is how an auto averaged trade with the 3Commas bot would like at the charts (green lines are the buys, the red line is the final sell):

 As this is an hourly chart, one can abstract that it needs some patience to let the bot do his job, although due to the huge volatility we can find in Crypto, it can be much faster also.
-The company shows off the overall stats of its tool (for their user base) and achieved quite sweet results – however, future has to show how consistent these results remain.
+3commas shows off the overall stats of its tool (for their user base) and achieved quite sweet results – however, the future has to show how consistent these results remain.
 Consistency and success in the long-run is everything in cryptocurrency trading, so we would need to observe how this turns out ultimately.
 Here is a screenshot of the past results:

-If you want to give this bot a try, check out 3Commas.
+If you want to give this bot a try, check out 3commas.
 Hence all the other tools they offer it is worth it anyways.